- Bringing your puppy home in the car

 - Allow the puppy to dictate the pace of your interactions

-- Create a list of rules for your puppy’s first day at home
+- Create rules for your puppy’s first day at home

 - Don’t worry if they are a bit wary on their first day

-- Keep an eye out during the first interactions between children and the puppy
+- First interactions between children and the puppy

-- Spend as much time together as possible on your puppy’s first day home
+- Spend as much time together as possible on your puppy’s first week’s at home

 But there is something many new owners don’t realise.
-While everyone in the house may be bursting with excitement and desperate to have a play with the newest member of the family, your puppy’s first day home may look completely different to them.
+While everyone in the house may be bursting with excitement and desperate to play with the newest member of the family, your puppy’s first day home may look entirely different for them.
 After all, they’re on their own in a strange place with people they don’t know.
-It can be overwhelming for your pup, and may be stressful or frightening for them.
-Here’s how to help your puppy make an easy transition to family life.
+It can be overwhelming for your pup and may be stressful or frightening for them.
+Here’s how to help your puppy easily transition to family life.

-Start off by having them in one room and let them explore in their own time discovering the scents, sights and sounds of this new world.
+On your first day with a new puppy, start off by having them in one room and let them explore in their own time discovering the scents, sights and sounds of this new world.
 Allow your puppy to settle in gradually and in their own time.
-This is far better than overwhelming them with enthusiastic games, cuddles and play while they are still trying to find their paws.
+This is far better than overwhelming them with enthusiastic games, cuddles and plays while they are still trying to find their paws.

 Make things familiar for the new puppy

 All the sounds, sights, and smells that were once familiar are gone.
-This is why it’s so important to try and make things feel familiar right from your puppy’s first day home.
+This is why trying and making things feel familiar right from your puppy’s first day home is so important.
 Bringing a piece of veterinary bedding or a blanket back from the breeder that smells of the puppy’s mum and littermates can be comforting and provide them with a touch of home.